- Intake: 2

-History and Politics at Cambridge is an exciting new degree which admitted its first students in October 2017 and is fast becoming a very popular option with students.
+History and Politics at Cambridge is a relatively new degree which admitted its first students in October 2017 and is fast becoming a very popular option with students.
 It offers subjects from our highly-regarded History and Politics and International Relations courses, together with bespoke papers which allow students to explore the space between the two disciplines.
 Students develop skills in analysing the operation of power and politics across histories, institutes and societies around the world.
 Students are also able to build strengths in understanding the nature of evidence, methodology, and approaches in both History and Politics.
 Across the three years of the degree programme, students are able to choose from a wide range of topics in British, European, American and World history and politics.

 Cambridge is uniquely placed to teach History and Politics and International Relations together.
 Both Faculties aew widely regarded as world-leading.
 The History Faculty (http://www.hist.cam.ac.uk/) is one of the largest in the United Kingdom and is consistently ranked among the best in research and teaching assessments.
 It has internationally recognised experts in all relevant fields of study.
 The Department of Politics and International Studies (POLIS) (http://www.polis.cam.ac.uk) is a medium-sized department with about 30 academics with a huge range of specialisms.
 It has particular research strengths in international politics, international history and international law, comparative politics and political thought.

 Staff in the Faculty of History and the Department of Politics and International Studies have a wide range of shared interests in political and international history, the origins of contemporary politics and international relations, and the history of political ideas.
-This new degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.
+This degree balances a strong grounding in the two component subjects with the opportunity to explore the ways in which historical and political understanding together illuminate the modern world.

 History and Politics at Queens’